 The 2020 vacation season is in full swing!

-Are you Planning to visit Maine this fall?
-Please be aware that the Governor of Maine’s current orders require that all non-exempt adult visitors (over age 18) — from states other than Maine, Vermont, Massachussetts Connecticut, New Jersey, New York and New Hampshire – will be required to complete and submit a state-issued Certificate of Compliance when checking into lodging in Maine certifying that you are non-symptomatic and will comply with one of two options:
+Adults 18 and over are required to submit a state-issued Certificate of Compliance prior to or when checking into lodging in Maine certifying that you are non-symptomatic and will comply with one of two options:

 - GET TESTED (Negative)BEFORE YOU VISIT MAINE

 Confirm that you obtained in your home location a negative-results COVID-19 test within the previous 72-hours of arrival in Maine.
 Unfortunately testing in Maine is not readily available for non-symptomatic people, but the Governor suggests that efforts to expand access to testing is a priority and it may be sometime this summer after June 26th.
 A new national chain called Convenient MD is offering testing at many of it’s locations including some in Maine and NH, so check out the link for more info.

 Self-quarantine in your lodging on arrival (up to 14 days or or the duration of shorter visits –you may not substitute prior quarantine time done in your home state).
 Guests under quarantine are permitted to be outdoors in nature (such as in the National Park) so long as masking and social distancing is maintained.